parallax background

 Investigation of canine inflammatory liver disease

-Two main areas of investigation stem from previous work in this group;
+Two main areas of investigation stem from previous work by my group;

 • Further characterisation of the aetiopathogenesis of canine inflammatory liver disease using Nanostring technology.
-An initial focus will be on gene expression features and potential markers that aid differentiation between canine cholangitis and reactive hepatitis.
-The work will also be extended to look at chronic hepatitis, one of the most common canine liver diseases, which despite its frequency of occurrence is very poorly understood.
+Current work will also be extended to look at chronic hepatitis, one of the most commonly diagnosed canine liver diseases.
+Despite its frequent occurrence, chronic hepatitis remains very poorly understood; the use of Nanostring technology in the setting offers exciting potential to start exploring the aetiopathogenesis of this common condition.

 • Characterisation of the bacteria involved in canine cholangitis and cholecystitis.
-The bacteria involved in these conditions frequently show multidrug resistance with important implications from an antimicrobial stewardship perspective.
-Investigation of the virulence factors and antimicrobial resistance markers in these bacteria will help to further characterise them and valuable information to guide their effective management.
+The bacteria involved in these conditions frequently show multidrug resistance, with important implications from an antimicrobial stewardship perspective.
+Investigation of the virulence factors and antimicrobial resistance markers in these bacteria will help to further characterise their features, providing valuable information that will help to guide their effective management.

 Development of metacognitive skills in students